Kong/kong/README.md

 > export KONG_CUSTOM_PLUGINS=liamp
 ```

+Once enabled, it differs slightly from the original Lambda plugin in that the
+token and secret are no longer required when configuring the plugin.
+The behaviour is now to default to IAM roles, unless the secret and token
+are provided.

+When the IAM roles are used (default, if no token/secret is provided), the plugin
+will first try ECS metadata, and if not available it will fallback on EC2
+metadata.

 ## Compatibility

-This plugins was developed against Kong `0.13`, and hence is compatible with
+This plugin was developed against Kong `0.13`, and hence is compatible with
 Kong Enterprise `0.33`